Designing the systems that transformed how ops specialists serve thousands of law firms.

 Tasks find the right person through rules, not luck.
 The system prioritizes continuity (same person on a client’s work) while ensuring coverage.

-From tabs to tasks
+From tabs to tasks.

 Specialists went from babysitting 15–20 browser tabs to working a structured queue.